Aksu Basin: Yenimahalle Formation

 The Yenimahalle Formation is best exposed in two areas: around Yenimahalle in the southwestern part of the Aksu River valley, and around Gebiz in the east.
 It lies conformably on top of the Gebiz and Eskiköy Formations; i.e. they are not separated by an unconformity.
 The Çalkaya Formation sits on top of it.
 Around the village of Dorumlar, the Yenimahalle Formation is overlain by the Belkis Conglomerate, with an unconformity between them.
 The total thickness of the Yenimahalle Formation is about 250 m.
+Evidence of a prehistoric river delta from this stage has also been detected offshore based on seismic lines.

 The Yenimahalle Formation is made up of "blue-grey siltstone with embedded sandstone and graded gravelstone".
 There is also conglomerate included in the formation's upper layers.
 Characteristic features of the Yenimahalle formation include "low-angle cross-bedding and lamination, trough cross-bedding, ripple lamination, fining upwards sand channels, and gravel/conglomerate lenses".
 In some places, sandstone concretions are common.
+Tuff deposits can also be found in some places, caused by "local, small phreatomagmatic eruptions".

 The presence of "Margaritae and Punctulate zones" in lower parts of the formation near Gebiz indicate that the formation can be dated to the Lower Pliocene.
 A number of fossilized bivalve and gastropod mollusk shells have been found in the Yenimahalle Formation, including Acanthocardia, Ostrea, Cerastoderma edule, Paphia, Dentalis, Gibbula, Fusinus, and Pectens.

-Glover and Robertson interpreted the Yenimahalle Formation as "the product of a shallow marine environment".
+Glover and Robertson interpreted the Yenimahalle Formation as "a fine-grained shallow-marine shelf deposit".
+There do not seem to have been many coarse-grained deposits in this area, leading them to conclude that the river system depositing sediment here had a low gradient and relatively little bedload compared to total load.
+Based on foraminifera fossils, they estimated that the Yenimahalle Formation was deposited with a water depth under 150 meters, then gradually getting shallower to a depth of under 50 meters "for a significant period".

 Çalkaya Formation

+The Çalkaya Formation rests on top of the Yenimahalle Formation.
+Glover and Robertson interpreted the Çalkaya Formation as "a combination of the Pliocene Alakilise and Eskiköy Formations", but Kaya interpreted it as a separate formation since there is "no observable direct contact between them".